JanikThePanic/ES1050_21Movie/README.txt

 NOTE: due to delay in the py file, the webpage opens before the py script ends so two reboots are needed to make sure all is good

+will prob add gpio loop .py into rc.local after the frontend_launch_script, since it seems rc.local runs async in the background only thing, that means 45 second delay before any click registor honestly, could just add a 45s delay in webpage that says "loading"

 NO LONGER WORKS BECAUSE PY SCRIPT NEEDS USB WHICH LOADS AFTER START UP:
 Ignore 👇